How can I become a Doctoral Candidate at the Institute?

 In order to obtain a doctorate at the Institute, outstanding specialist qualifications are expected.
 These qualifications have to be verified by a relevant academic degree.
 The minimum requirements, specified in the promotion regulation of the promotion regulation of the LMU’s Faculty of Law, apply to all doctoral candidates of the Department for Foreign and International Social Law.

 Other than an above-average academic degree, prior knowledge of one of the Department’s research areas is expected of the candidates.
 A further requirement for promotion at the Institute is a willingness to become acquainted with international, European, comparative or interdisciplinary scientific questions.

 Doctoral candidates at the Institute receive a so-called Support Contract (Fördervertrag).
-The salary corresponds to 50 % of the remuneration paid in salary group E 13 as stipulated in accordance with the Collective Agreement of the Public Service (TVöD).
 This Support Contract constitutes an insurable employment.
 Therefore, doctoral candidates expressly do not have to insure themselves privately.